busenurk/spd_norway/README.md

 3. Ensure all required packages are installed before running the scripts.

 ## Citation
-If you use this code, please cite the article: "Potential Factors for Somatoform Pain Disorder in Trauma-Exposed Populations with Immigrant Backgrounds" (Add DOI or publication link if available).
+If you use this code, please cite the article: "Potential Factors for Somatoform Pain Disorder in Trauma-Exposed Populations with Immigrant Backgrounds" (_DOI or publication link will be added._).